Amenability and covariant injectivity of locally compact quantum groups: Covariant Injectivity

 for every $x\in\LIQ$ and $f\in\LOQ$.
 Hence, $m$ is a right invariant mean on $\LIQ$.\end{proof}

 \begin{cor} A locally compact group $G$ is amenable if and only if there is a covariant conditional expectation $E:\BLT\rightarrow\LG$.\end{cor}

 \begin{remark} In \cite{BT}, a notion of \e{topological amenability} for locally compact quantum groups $\G$ was defined by the existence of an invariant mean on $M(C_0(\G))$.
 The authors then asked if this notion of amenability is equivalent to the original one.
-In \cite[Theorem 3.6]{R}, Runde showed that this is indeed the case under the assumption that $\G$ is co-amenable.
-As we always have $\LUC\subseteq M(C_0(\G))$, Theorem \ref{th} provides the answer in the affirmative for arbitrary locally compact quantum groups.\end{remark}
+The answer was recently provided, in the affirmative, by Zobeidi \cite{Z}, generalizing the partial result of Runde in the co-amenable setting \cite[Theorem 3.6]{R}.
+As we always have $\LUC\subseteq M(C_0(\G))$, Theorem \ref{th} provides an alternative proof (which had been found independently from \cite{Z}) for arbitrary locally compact quantum groups.\end{remark}

 There is a corresponding result involving left invariant means on $\RUC$ and conditional expectations in $\CBTCll$.
 We state the result for completeness and for later use, but omit the details of the proof as the argument can easily be adapted from above using the left representation (\ref{thetal}).